-As a mama of “singles,” I know how tiring those early days, especially, are with an infant, and I so admire the families who do it with twins (and triplets or more!).
+As a mama of “singles,” I know how especially tiring those early days are with an infant, and I so admire the families who do it with twins (and triplets or more!).

-While sleep can be challenging enough as it is with just one baby, it can be all the more daunting with multiples, but it’s not impossible!
+While sleep can be challenging enough as it is with just one baby, it can be all the more daunting with multiples, but it’s still very possible!

-So for you twin mamas and daddies out there, here are some tips for you:
+So for you twin mamas and daddies out there, I’m going to share my top twin and multiples sleep tips, including:

-Adjusted age is taken from your baby’s due date; so if your baby was due on August 1 but born on July 1, he would be considered “one week adjusted” on August 8.
+Adjusted age is measured from your baby’s due date – so if your baby was due on August 1 but was born a month early on July 1, they would be considered “one week adjusted” on August 8 (rather than 5 weeks old!).

 For more help with figuring out what kind of schedule will work best for your little ones, snag The Ultimate Guide to Sleep Schedules!

-Keep your twins’ schedules within about 30 minutes of one another.
+2. Keep your twins’ schedules within about 15-30 minutes of one another

-When it comes to both feeding and sleep, keeping your babies on similar schedules will be helpful for everyone involved!
+When it comes to both feeding and sleep, keeping your twins on similar schedules will be helpful for everyone involved!

 Although keeping your twins on similar schedules is helpful during the day, this is not the case for night feedings.
 Let the night feeding schedules develop naturally (don’t wake Twin A because Twin B woke up!), and you will likely find that they end up being on similar night feeding schedules, anyway.

-When sleep training, I recommend that families separate their twins for both naps and nights, if at all possible.
-If twins are sharing a room, Twin A could prevent Twin B from falling asleep as quickly, or Twin B could wake Twin A more easily.
+When sleep training, I recommend starting where you aim to finish.
+So if your goal is that your twins will share a room, let’s sleep train with them sharing a room!
+Yes, Twin A could prevent Twin B from falling asleep as quickly, or Twin B could wake Twin A more easily, but that’s part of the process for twins.

-You could set up a pack ‘n play in a spare room or your bedroom to make this possible.
+You can also sleep train in separate rooms and still put them together after the process is over – you may just have an extra week of adjustment as they get used to falling asleep with another babe in the room.
+If you do plan to sleep train separately but eventually bring them back together, you could set up a pack ‘n play in a spare room or your bedroom to make this possible.
 Or if you don’t have an extra sleeping space, set up a SlumberPod in a more quiet area of the house and your little one won’t know anything differently!

-If your goal is to have your babes share a room for naps, as well, this will be much easier 0nce they are on a two nap schedule, as their sleep will likely be more consistent and predictable!
+If your goal is to have your babes share a room for naps, as well, this will be much easier 0nce they are on a two nap schedule, as their sleep will likely be more consistent and predictable at this point!

 When your twins are sharing a room, having a sound machine by each of their sleep spaces will help drown out a bit of the noise the other might make in the night.

-Just like we do when other siblings are sharing a room, if Twin A wakes up, wait 10 minutes before responding!
-I know, I know, what if he wakes up Twin B?
-To be honest, he might wake him up, but if we rush in right away, we’re hindering the process of learning to sleep and could actually end up stimulating him more and causing a greater night waking.
+Just like we do when other siblings are sharing a room, if Twin A wakes up, try wait 10 minutes before responding!
+I know, I know, what if they wake up Twin B?
+To be honest, they might wake them up, but if we rush in right away, we’re hindering the process of learning to sleep and could actually end up stimulating them more and causing a greater night waking.

 So once you’ve waited 10 minutes, gauge if it would be helpful to respond and intervene, and then be consistent with your response according to the sleep plan you’re following.